hadrienj/StaircaseJS/readme.md

+# Background

-In psychophysics, perception ability is often assessed using adaptive procedure (task difficulty is modify according to participant answers).
-With staircase procedures ([](https://en.wikipedia.org/wiki/Psychophysics#Staircase_procedures)) the stimulus intensity begin high and is reduced when right answers are provided and increased when wrong answers are provided.
-The parameters used are generally:
+In psychophysics, perception is often assessed using adaptive procedures (task difficulty is modified according to participants answers).
+With staircase procedures ([https://en.wikipedia.org/wiki/Psychophysics#Staircase_procedures]()) the stimulus intensity begins high and is reduced when right answers are provided and increased when wrong answers are provided.
+Several parameters are generally used:

 - The equation converting the old value to the new one (according to the answer provided for the old one)
-- The number of right answers needed to increase the difficulty (when only one wrong answer will decrease it; corresponds to 1-up, n-down).
+- The number of right answers `n` needed to increase the difficulty (when only one wrong answer will decrease it; corresponds to 1-up, n-down).

-The StaircaseJS module can be used to manage the value of a stimulus and implement an adaptive procedure, typically for psychophysical experiments made in JavaScript.
+The StaircaseJS module can be used to manage the value of a stimulus implementing an adaptive procedure, typically for psychophysical experiments made in JavaScript.

-# Instalation

 # Usage

-Create a new staircase will allow to store and track the values of the stimulus.
-The parameters of the staircase (equation used to change the value, 1-up n-down etc.) has to be set when the contructor is instanciated
+Create a new staircase will allow you to store and track the values of the stimulus.
+The parameters of the staircase (equation used to change the value, 1-up n-down etc.) has to be set when the contructor is instanciated.

 ## Instanciation

-Staircase objects are created using the Staircase constructor with an object as argument.
+Staircase objects are created using the Staircase constructor with an object as argument:

 ```javascript
 var stair = new Staircase(